TABLE OF CONTENTS

 Even after you have applied to the court, it is possible, depending on the nature of the case, to propose that the court should seek an amicable settlement (see Sections 67- 69 and Section 99 of Act No 99/1963 – the Code of Civil Procedure – as amended).
 Approved judicial settlement has the same effect as a final judgement.
 It is also a title for the execution of a judicial decision (execution).
 Approved judicial settlement constitutes an obstacle to a decided case.

 2 Is there any time limit to bring a court action?

 Time limits vary according to individual cases, which is why it is preferable to ask for legal advice as early as possible.
 An action must be brought before the competent court before the limitation period has expired (the action must be served before the court within the limitation period).

 In the case of a time-bar resulting from expiry of the statutory period, a debtor’s obligation is not deleted, but is weakened.
 This means that it cannot be redeemed if the debtor invokes the statute of limitations.
-The statute of limitations is regulated in general in Sections 609 – 653 of Act No. 89/2012 Coll., the Civil Code.
-The general limitation period is three years and begins on the day the right could first be exercised.
+The statute of limitations is regulated in general in Sections 609 – 653 of Act No 89/2012 (the Civil Code).
+The general limitation period is three years and begins on the day upon which the right could first be exercised.
 The length of individual special limitation periods depends on the nature of the right exercised.

 3 Should I go to a court in this Member State?